Is My Idea Patented Already: Patent Search

 Searching is Easier than Ever

-The USPTO makes its entire database of patents available for patents search.
+The USPTO allows the entire database to be searched for patents.
 Providers like Google also index patents.
-Via the Internet, inventors have access to sources, particularly for a U.S. Patent search, to find existing patents.
+Via the internet, inventors can look at sources, particularly for a U.S. Patent search, to find existing patents.

-To conduct a patent search, it's important to know the elements of your idea or invention that are unique.
-You need to identify what makes your product, service, or system new and completely different.
+To complete a search, it's important to know the elements of your idea or invention that are unique.
+You need to identify what is unique about your product, service, or system new and completely different.
 Break down these options into search queries or phrases.

-You finish your search and discover nobody else has patented your invention.
+Your search is completed and discover no other inventor holds a patent to your idea.
 However, you do find a similar patent.
-Someone invented an analogous spring-loaded clasp for a stroller.
+Someone invented an analogous clasp for a stroller.
 It's completely different, with an even bigger spring and different formed clasp, but it shares many similarities with your invention.
-Even when somebody has not patented your invention, your search is essential.
-Patents require absolute novelty.
+Even when somebody has not been listed as patenting your idea, your search is essential.
+A patent must be novel.

 It is important to acknowledge in your application the similar patented stroller invention.
 Reference it in your patent and embrace particulars that differentiate your invention over the stroller clasp.
-Even if you're submitting a provisional patent, you should conduct a patent search.
+Conducting a patent search is vital even if you are simply putting in an application for a provisional patent.

-Even if no one has patented your invention you will need to know what else is on the market.
+Even there are no active patents on your invention, you will need to know what else is on the market.

 How to Conduct a Patent Search to Make Sure Your Brilliant Invention Doesn't Already Exist